BizVibez PRESENTS

 4. Apply for a licence

-Once your application has been processed, the government/Freezones will issue you with your company licence.
-Regardless of setup location, you’ll usually only require a few standard documents: a completed application form, shareholder passport copies and the like.
-Some free zones may also require you to provide a business plan.
+Once your application is processed, the government or Free Zones will issue your company license.
+Typically, you will only require a few standard documents, such as a completed application form and shareholder passport copies.
+In some cases, free zones may also require a business plan.

 5. Open a bank account